-FISCAL YEAR
+FISCAL YEAR Article 15

 The fiscal year of the Company shall be the calendar year.

-BALANCE SHEET AND PROFIT AND LOSS ACCOUNT
+BALANCE SHEET AND PROFIT AND LOSS ACCOUNT Article 16

 - 16.1.
 Within eight months after the end of the fiscal year of the Company, the Board of Directors shall prepare the balance sheet and profit and loss account with respect to the preceding fiscal year.
 Subsequently, the balance sheet and profit and loss account shall be submitted to the shareholders for inspection and adoption at the annual general meeting of shareholders in accordance with paragraph 2 of Article 11.
-From the date at which the notice of the annual general meeting of shareholders is sent until the close of the annual general meeting of shareholders, the balance sheet and profit and loss account shall be available for inspection by the shareholders at the office of the Company, and at any additional place, if specified in the notice of such meeting. - 16.2.
+From the date at which the notice of the annual general meeting of shareholders, the balance sheet and profit and loss account shall be available for inspection by the shareholders at the office of the Company, and at any additional place, if specified in the notice of such meeting. - 16.2.
 The Board of Directors, with due observance of dividend entitlements of the holders of preferred shares, is authorized to allocate such part of the profits to the retained earning reserves as it deems fit.